Sule Lamido University

 Sule Lamido University is a state-owned public university located in Kafin Hausa, Jigawa State, Nigeria.
-It was established 13 May 2013, licensed by National Universities Commission in July 2013 as a Jigawa State University and full academic activities commenced in September 2014.
-In December 2014 a bill by the Jigawa State House of Assembly effectively renamed the University.
+It was established 13 May 2013, licensed by National Universities Commission in July 2013 as Jigawa State University and full academic activities commenced in September 2014.

+In December 2014, a bill by the Jigawa State House of Assembly effectively renamed the university to its current name.